 Studies report that the incidences of lung cancer are higher in people living in low and middle-income countries than in developed countries who can control pollution levels better.
 Furthermore, lung cancer rates are higher in urban areas than in rural areas.
 Another compelling observation reveals a link between air pollution and the rise in incidences of adenocarcinoma (found in non-smokers) and squamous cell carcinoma (common in smokers).
 Reports also indicate the rise in levels of particulate matter 2.5 in the air.

 Government agencies regularly update these air quality levels.
 Doing what you can to improve the situation is better than not trying at all.
-Somethings we that are workable are:
+Somethings that are workable are:

 - Avoid outdoor exercise during high pollution hours